sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/3000 - validate-extractions.md

 Examples
 ====

-Imagine you have a document type for scanned sales quotes, called "sales_quotes", with configs for
+Say that you have a document type for scanned sales quotes, called "sales_quotes", with configs for

 - company_A
 - company_B